The Hnatyshyn Foundation – Fogo Island Arts Young Curator Residency

 Fogo Island Arts is a residency-based contemporary art venue that supports research and production of new work for artists, filmmakers, writers, musicians, curators, designers and thinkers from around the world.
 Since 2008, FIA has brought some of the most exciting, emerging and renowned artists of today to Fogo Island, Newfoundland, Canada to take part in residencies and to present solo exhibitions at the Fogo Island Gallery.
 Combining contemporary art, iconic architecture and social innovation in a singular setting, FIA is a world-class institution that is uniquely rooted in community.
 Fogo Island Arts is an initiative of the Shorefast Foundation, a registered charity dedicated to improving the social, cultural and economic conditions on Fogo Island and other small places around the world.
 For more information, visit www.fogoislandarts.ca.

-To be eligible for consideration, candidates must
+To be eligible for consideration, candidates must:

 • be between the ages of 25 and 30 inclusively at the time of the application deadline;